cnlohr/badderapple/README.md

 </P>

 This process was really clunky, and left me frustrated, spending a lot of time nursing it along.
 In addition, this has no facility to support greyscale, and that is something I would later find to be critical.

+### Onslaught (C64 Demo) Approach

+I should have asked Onslaught much earlier how they did their approach.
+They replied that they used a similar approach to what they used in their [Sabrina](https://www.youtube.com/watch?v=udkTv1nC6W0), [Wilde](https://www.pouet.net/prod.php?which=76420) and [Easybananaflashrama](https://www.pouet.net/prod.php?which=74913) demos, which use a system they call "TileVQ."

+While their reply was cryptic, and they did not reply to any follow-up emails, as best as I can understand, they did a two-stage tiling process.
+Each section of the video uses groups of 2x2 chars across image, 4 bytes per group, where the individual chars were using VQ (presumably Vector Quantization) to create the pixels for all the individual chars.

+Vector Quantization is a general approach to K-means (described below)...
+Upon reviewing literateure and their email I was unable to determine any functional difference between their approach and K-means, other than it's possible they used a non-euclidean distance function for their VQ classification.

+Either way, if I had sent that email beforehand, it would have saved me a very large amount of time.
+I strongly encourage people to reach out to others who are working in a given space for advise before spending copious amounts of time.

 ## K-Means